 Nairobi’s main claim to fame is its location close to so many stunning wildlife reserves, mountains and savannas, and parks filled with amazing fauna.

 But the buzzing, busy city of Nairobi is also a cosmopolitan destination filled with historical and cultural attractions and an amazing array of culinary and shopping options.
-Whether it’s an afternoon of walking around in the city or multi-day trips to nature, there’s something out there for you!
+Whether it’s an afternoon of walking around the city or a visit to local museums and galleries, there’s something out there for you!

 Whatever you’re looking for when you land in the city, we hope that our list of things to do in Nairobi inspires you to discover a few new and unexpected things.